 Both of those hormones, that’s estrogen and progesterone, peak at different times during your cycle, and are at their lowest as your period starts.
 In contrast, your levels of testosterone remain fairly constant.
 So, relatively speaking, by the time the bleeding starts, testosterone is dominant.
 And these hormone switcheroos can play havoc with your skin.
 The spikes in both progesterone and testosterone increase the production of sebum in your skin.
 And just for fun, the former also causes swelling and pore-tightening, stopping the oil and dead skin cells that inhabit them from escaping, leading to clogged pores.
 Those conditions then increase the presence of the P. acnes bacterium that we all have.
-Result: Acne, in all it’s glorious forms.
-And they include everything from red inflamed patches to blackheads, whiteheads and everyone’s favourite mirror-spoiler – pus.
+Result: Acne, in all its glorious forms.
+And they include everything from red inflamed patches to blackheads, whiteheads and everyone’s favorite mirror-spoiler – pus.

 Living with Hormonal Acne